So I was tidying our bedroom today, putting my stack of CDs back into their cases and listening to Stravinsky, glorious music filling the room.

 R. T. Kendall in his brilliant book The Anointing says the same thing.
-Because of God’s overflowing goodness and abundance, his blessing—anointing– is poured out on certain mathematicians and musicians and writers and artists and architects, whether they are believers or not.
+Because of God’s overflowing goodness, his blessing—anointing– is poured out on certain mathematicians and musicians and writers and artists and architects, whether they are believers or not.
 And He rather enjoys the work of their hands.

 The goodness of God cannot be restrained.
 His sun shines and his rain falls on pagan and Christian alike.
 He is the true light that enlightens everyone (John 1:9).
 And he bestows the ability to write and paint and invent and suggest ways to increase the sum total of human happiness on Christian and non-Christian alike.

 A Christian friend recommended Gretchen Rubin’s The Happiness Project.
 And I privately thought, “But happiness is found in God alone.”

 But hey, I am a sucker for life-makeovers—being in that phase of creative upheaval called “mid-life”–and bought it.

 And it is amazing how much applying Rubin’s simple tweaks increase happiness or decrease unhappiness, which is the same thing, perhaps.
 Increase energy by exercising, getting rid of the clutter which weighs you down, and going to bed an hour earlier.
 Deal with procrastination.
 Keep up with friends.
 Eliminate as much as possible from your schedule and experience free time again–all these greatly increase our happiness.

 As Rubin says herself, after instituting these small changes, “Each day, I felt more joy and less guilt; I had more fun, less anxiety.
 My life was pleasanter with cleaner closets, and a cleaner conscience.”